Infrastructure-AsCode/aks-101/labs/lab-07/readme.md

 ## Task #5 - add Readiness probe with unstable endpoint

 For this task we will use `/readiness/unstable` endpoint for `livenessProbe` get request.
-Check implementation of `Unstable` method at `01-aks-and-k8s-101\app\api-a\Controllers\ReadinessController.cs` controller.
+Check implementation of `Unstable` method at `src\GuineaPig\Controllers\ReadinessController.cs` controller.
 It contains extra logic that response status changes every minute.
 That is - first minute - 200 and next minute - 500, next minute - 200 etc...